Adam-92/pureJS_shop_app/README.md

 The project includes:

-- Saving chosen product in local storage
+- Saving chosen products in local storage
 - Responsiveness (mobile friendly)
 - Styling in CSS with the variables
 - Async function to fetch the products put on the Contenfull server (https://www.contentful.com/)